daviebadger/books/restructuredtext/restructuredtext.rst

 rst2latex.py
 ------------

-Convert a |RST| to a LaTeX document:
+Convert a |RST| document to a LaTeX document:

 .. code:: sh